EGI-Federation/documentation/content/en/users/dev-env/notebooks/data/_index.md

 [nbgitpuller link generator](https://jupyterhub.github.io/nbgitpuller/link?hub=https://notebooks.egi.eu/)
 with your git repository.

-#If you have registered your notebooks in [zenodo](https://zenodo.org/), you can

-#If you have a binder ready repository, you may want
+Alternatively, you can also use [Binder](../../binder) for providing a link to notebooks and their computing environment.

 ## Getting data in/out